 FLP Certificate Program (Spring 2019)

-- The spring program has one Saturday session, to be held from 10am-4pm (including lunch) in Miller Hall (Mason School of Business).
+- The 2019 spring program was held on Saturday,March 16, from 10am-4pm in Miller Hall (Mason School of Business).

-- Certificate seeking students are required to complete a series of short proficiency exercises in these subject matters: personal budgeting, student loans and personal credit, the economics of higher education (grad school), insurance and taxes, and saving and investing for retirement.
-Non-certificate students are not required to complete the exercises.
+- Certificate seeking students were required to complete a series of short proficiency exercises in these subject matters: personal budgeting, student loans and personal credit, the economics of higher education (grad school), insurance and taxes, and saving and investing for retirement.
+Non-certificate students were not required to complete the exercises.

 Subject Matter Modules and Proficiency Exercises